ARPA-SIMC/smnd/README.md

 # SMND

 ## Software for Meteorology, Normally Distributed ##
-> the software for sure, often the meteorology as well.
+> the software for sure, the meteorological data not really.

 SMND is a container for simplifying the build and the deployment of a collection of meteorological software packages, mainly developed by